Kava-Labs/kava/x/kavadist/spec/README.md

 ## Abstract

 `x/kavadist` is an implementation of a Cosmos SDK Module that allows for governance controlled minting of coins into a module account.
-Coins are minted during inflationary periods, which each period have a governance specified APR and duration.
-This module does not provide functionality for spending or distributing the minted coins.
+Coins are minted during inflationary periods, for which each period has a governance specified APR and duration.
+Additionally, coin rewards for governance specified infrastructure partners are minted and distributed.